risawitama/verbose-potato/README.md

-## How does a penguin build it’s house?
-Igloos it together.
+## Why is it so windy inside an arena?
+All those fans.